Version effective date: 21 November 2021

-You may not assign this Agreement without Culture Amp’s prior written consent (such consent not to be unreasonably withheld).
-Culture Amp may assign this Agreement by providing written notice to you.
+Neither party may assign this Agreement without the other party’s prior written consent (such consent not to be unreasonably withheld).
 However, both parties may assign this Agreement without notice to an affiliate or to a successor or acquirer, as the case may be, in connection with a merger, acquisition, corporate reorganization or consolidation, or the sale of all or substantially all of the party’s assets or its business to which the subject matter of this Agreement relates.
 The terms of this Agreement shall be binding upon the parties and their respective successors and permitted assigns.
 Any other attempt to transfer or assign this Agreement or any rights or obligations under this Agreement are void.

-Neither party will be liable for inadequate performance to the extent caused by a condition (for example, natural disaster, act of war or terrorism, riot, governmental action, or internet disturbance) that was beyond the party’s reasonable control (except for payment of any money owed).
+Neither party will be liable for inadequate performance to the extent caused by a condition (for example, natural disaster, act of war or terrorism, riot, governmental action, pandemic, health emergency or general internet disturbance) that was beyond the party’s reasonable control (except for payment of any money owed).

 The relationship between the parties is that of independent contractors, and not legal partners, employees, or agents of each other.